NomiChirps/tplp2/README.md

 - [ ] Finish the electronics hardware
   - [ ] Power everything from the 12v bus
     - remember to power pico thru VSYS, not VBUS, to avoid potentially sending power upstream to the usb host
-  - [ ] Stretch goal: add a WiFi module?
-  - [ ] Stretch goal: add a pinhole photodiode for self-calibration and/or self-test
   - [ ] Transfer from breadboard to permaproto, or ask wembly to whip up a pcb
+  - [ ] supply 5V to HX711
   - [x] Add bus capacitors
 - Nice-to-haves
   - [ ] JTAG? is that a thing i can do?
   - [ ] rename all the lvgl_driver.cc to have distinct module names for VLOG
   - [ ] StatusOr
-  - [ ] SpiController could use improvement - we're not getting full utilization of the bus
-    - use 2 dma channels in each direction and chain them so there's no stall when swapping buffers
-    - coalesce consecutive nonblocking operations within a transaction this way
-    - well.. that's not so useful for HX8357, which blocks a lot in order to switch the D/C pin on and off. maybe a fully nonblocking transaction builder which allows inserting std::function calls between transfers. we could run those from the interrupt before triggering the next DMA... won't be as fast as direct DMA chaining, but definitely more flexible.
-    - we can retrofit a little of this on right now- an optional std::function with each transfer event, or just a gpio pin to toggle, and run from the dma-finished interrupt handler
-    - actually -- I2cController could use a lot of the same infrastructure. why don't we make a hardass DmaController class that does all this? lets you queue things up in a nonblocking way with an optional action in between each. makes use of DMA chaining when possible (i.e. no action), or starts the next DMA from the interrupt handler if not. if you want to block, you make the action be a task notification or semaphore-give. yeah! i like it! (don't forget: configurable transfer width)
-  - [ ] I2cController needs nonblocking operations, coalescing commands, general TLC
   - [ ] clear the display on boot. the random pixels look kinda cool but...
     - actually, no 'clear' command exists. best we can do is turn off the pixels (command 22h, pp.139), do a full memory write, and turn them back on.
   - [ ] TSC2007 lvgl driver should debounce, buffer, and interpolate
-  - [ ] I2cController need nonblocking operations, coalescing commands, general TLC
+  - [ ] I2cController needs nonblocking operations, coalescing commands, general TLC
-  - [ ] write a stress test for SpiController. lotsa tasks, lotsa devices, all hammering away
   - [ ] hook up tft backlight pin and add an adjustable brightness setting (PWM)
   - [ ] fix "bazel test //..." by adding target_compatible_with where appropriate
     - this may also involve fixing up rules_pico to make correct use of the defines PICO_NO_HARDWARE and PICO_ON_DEVICE
-  - [ ] split out various things i'm proud of as their own librar(ies)
   - [ ] generate & examine .map file for the firmware blob
   - [ ] use bloaty to find things to trim off the firmware size
   - [ ] Vendor all 3rd party libraries
+- Low priority
+  - [ ] split out various things i'm proud of as their own librar(ies)
+  - [ ] write stress tests for SpiController/I2cController. lotsa tasks, lotsa devices, all hammering away
 - 32-bit aligned reads and writes are atomic.
 It would be nice to take advantage of that and avoid some locking where possible.

 ## Board configuration/pins